Avoiding Gmail Spam After the Latest Security Update

 - Maintain a healthy mailing list.
 Never purchase lists, use double opt-ins, get rid of inactive recipients, check if address names are correct;

 - Be consistent.
-Irregular sending volumes and inconsistent unscheduled emailing will result in bad IP reputation.
-Also, if you send emails very rarely, your recipients might forget they have been subscribed and will simply mark your messages as spam.
+Irregular sending volumes and inconsistent unscheduled emailing will result in a bad IP reputation.
+Also, if you send emails very rarely, your recipients might forget they have been subscribed, or think you’re spammers, and will simply mark your messages as spam.

 Continue reading: Everything Email Marketers Need to Know About Sender Reputation

-Writing emails and not knowing where they will land makes no sense.
-You might be writing great content, but sometimes you are simply unaware of certain mistakes you are making that result in missing the Inbox folder altogether.
-Sending emails that end up in the spam folder over and over again will only lower your reputation and decrease deliverability.
-Spam test evaluates the content of your emails and provides important information on how your message will actually be filtered.
+Sending emails that end up in the Gmail spam folder over and over again will only lower your reputation and decrease deliverability.
+A spam test evaluates the content of your emails and provides important information on how your message will actually be filtered.

-GlockApps is an email spam tester service that provides you with a detailed report on how your email is placed at dozens of major ISPs and shows you the problem elements in your email content and sending infrastructure that must be fixed.
+GlockApps is an email spam tester service that provides you with a detailed report about where your email is placed in Gmail and at dozens of other major ISPs.
+Inbox Insight also shows you the problem elements in your email content and sending infrastructure that must be fixed.

-In addition to that, it makes spam filter tests with Google Spam Filter, Barracuda and SpamAssassin, and IP blacklist check.
+In addition to that, it makes spam filter tests with Google Spam Filter, Barracuda, SpamAssassin, and IP blacklist checks.

-The beauty is that the GlockApps email spam checker can automatically make recurring tests and send you an email alert when your Inbox rate drops below the chosen threshold.
-This could be useful for testing messages of a high importance like transactional emails, order confirmations, account activations, etc. and ensuring the customers receive them on time and to the Inbox.
+The beauty is that the GlockApps email spam checker can automatically create recurring tests and send you an email alert when your Inbox rate drops below a chosen threshold.
+This could be useful for testing messages of high importance like transactional emails, order confirmations, account activations, etc., and ensuring the customers receive them on time and to their Primary Inbox.

 7. Monitor Deliverability (Regularly!)

-The situation can change anytime.
-One day you can send your email campaign and find out that your open rate dropped from 50% to 5%.
-Poor Inbox deliverability could just be the reason.
+The situation can change at any time.
+One day you can send your email campaign and find out that your open rate dropped from 50% to 5% and you’re landing in the spam folder.

 8. Be Aware of Gmail’s New Features

-Knowing information about age, gender, geographical location, occupation, and other, also gives you a great opportunity to segment your audience, target specific clients with specific information that will be relevant to them.
-This tactic will also reduce the number of complaints and emails being marked as spam.
+Knowing information about age, gender, geographical location, occupation, and others, also gives you a great opportunity to segment your audience, target specific clients with specific information that will be relevant to them.
+This tactic will also reduce the number of complaints, the number of people who report spam, along with the number of emails marked as spam.